Qlien/PyMusicMaker/README.md

 bits per minute (field present by the play and pause buttons) can be modified changing tempo of the sound.

-Libraries used in project, and necessary run app:
+Libraries used in project, and necessary to run app:
 -	wxPython
 -	PyAudio
 -	NumPy